 What you don’t know can hurt you when it comes to developing robust talent pipelines.
 Before building and organizing your talent communities ask yourself the following questions to guide how you source:

-Examples of how to organise your talent pools include tagging by:
+Examples of how to organize your talent pools include tagging by:

-Now that your talent communities in your candidate relationship management system are properly organised, you’re ready to start building relationships and engaging talent with relevant, timely content.
+Now that your talent communities in your candidate relationship management system are properly organized, you’re ready to start building relationships and engaging talent with relevant, timely content.

-Here are a few examples of marketing content that your organisation can send to connect candidates to your brand:
+Here are a few examples of marketing content that your organization can send to connect candidates to your brand:

 Learn more about CRM benefits in How to Deliver Immediate Results With Your CRM.